Why Study Media Communication?

 Off-Campus Study Opportunities

-- Taylor University Hollywood Internship Program: Study in Hollywood and intern in the film industry while taking production classes and working with students from other Christian colleges.
-Or you can add a semester at the Los Angeles Film Studies Center to your on-campus film and media production experiences.
+- Taylor University Hollywood Internship Program: Study in Hollywood and intern in the film industry while taking a class taught by industry professionals.
+This Taylor program requires a 3.25 GPA and junior status.
+Or join students from other Christian colleges and study at the Los Angeles Film Studies Center for a semester.
+You'll take several production classes and learn what it's like to live and work in Los Angeles.

 - Washington Journalism Center: A semester at the Washington Journalism Center prepares you even further for the world of political journalism, giving you access to Capitol Hill.
 You’ll connect with top journalists and add to your portfolio by interning with a news organization like the Washington Times, CNN and Baptist Press.